rahulh25/shorturlreactfrontend/README.md

     This will install all the packages successfully on your machine.

 ### Setting up AWS Amplify for user authentication
-1. Install the aws amplify node package using the following command (in case you want to create a new React project. not needed for this one)
+1. Install the aws amplify node package using the following command:<br>
     ```js
     npm install -g @aws-amplify/cli
     ```